FortiAuthenticator

 Under System -> Administration -> High Availability and enable HA.

-- Select the Monitor interfaces to monitor in order to trigger failover in case one of them fails.
+• Monitor interfaces: select the interfaces to monitor to trigger failover in case one of them fails.

 After configuring all these steps select 'OK'.